-In Canada and other places that experience extreme cold weather conditions, industries like construction and coal mining rely on conveyor belt systems that can handle frigid temperatures.
+In Canada and other places that experience extreme cold weather conditions, industries like construction and coal mining rely on heavy industry conveyor belt systems that can handle frigid temperatures.

 Some of the challenges that cold weather operations face include the following: